Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

  - Additionally, note the file `src/niryo_moveit/scripts/TrajectorySubscriber.py`.
 This script subscribes to the SourceDestination topic.
 When something is published to this topic, this script will print out the information heard.

+1. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, and run `catkin_make && source devel/setup.bash`.
+Ensure there are no errors.

+1. The ROS parameters will need to be set to your configuration.
+You will need to know the IP address of your ROS machine as well as the IP address of the machine running Unity.
+Navigate to `src/niryo_moveit/config/params.yaml` and open the file for editing.
+    - The ROS machine IP, i.e. `ROS_IP` should be the same value as the one set as hostName on the RosConnect component in Unity.
+    - Finding the IP address of your local machine (the one running Unity), i.e. `UNITY_IP` depends on your operating system.
+        - On a Mac, open `System Preferences > Network`.
+Your IP address should be listed on the active connection.
+        - On Windows, click the Wi-Fi icon on the taskbar, and open `Properties`.
+Your IP address should be listed near the bottom, next to "IPv4 address."

+    Ensure that the `ROS_TCP_PORT` is set to 10000, and the `UNITY_SERVER_PORT` is set to 5005.

+    ```yaml
+    ROS_IP: 192.168.50.149
+    ROS_TCP_PORT: 10000
+    UNITY_IP: 192.168.50.13
+    UNITY_SERVER_PORT: 5005
+    rosdistro: 'melodic'
+    ```

-2. Follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core and set ROS params.
+    > To set up the ROS–Unity integration in a different project, follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md).

-3. Open a new terminal window in the ROS workspace and start the server endpoint with the following command:
+2. Open a new terminal window in the ROS workspace.
+Once again, source the workspace.
+Then, run the following `roslaunch` in order to set the ROS parameters, start the server endpoint, and run the TrajectorySubscriber.

     ```bash
-    source devel/setup.bash

-    rosrun niryo_moveit server_endpoint.py
+    roslaunch niryo_moveit part_2.launch
     ```

+    > The launch files for this project are available in the package's `launch` directory, i.e. `src/niryo_moveit/launch/`.

+    This launch will print various messages to the console, including the set parameters and the nodes launched.

+    Ensure that the `process[server_endpoint]` and `process[trajectory_subscriber]` were successfully started, and that a message similar to `[INFO] [1603488341.950794]: Starting server on 192.168.50.149:10000` is printed.

-4. Return to Unity, and press Play.
+3. Return to Unity, and press Play.
 Click the UI Button in the Game view to call SourceDestinationPublisher's `Publish()` function, publishing the associated data to the ROS topic.
-View the terminal in which the `rosrun niryo_moveit TrajectorySubscriber.py` command is running--it should now print `I heard:` with the data.
+View the terminal in which the `roslaunch` command is running--it should now print `I heard:` with the data.

 ROS and Unity have now successfully connected!